 Adventure is dirt cheap.
-You don’t need fancy mountaineering gear to explore new parts of your hometown or find an off-the-path beach in Mexico.
+You don’t need fancy mountaineering gear to explore new hiking trails, discover corners of your hometown, or find an off-the-path beach in Mexico.

 One-way flights are half price.

-Adventure can be a fresh side business, a new romance (hopefully not a dirt cheap one), or anything that gets you out of your normal routine.
+Adventure can be a new job, burgeoning side business, early-stage romance, or anything that gets you out of your everyday routine.

 International travel is the ultimate adventure because it removes you from your comfort zone and places you where streets are unfamiliar, the culture unknown, the food distinctive, and the language sometimes baffling.